mimblewimble/grin/doc/coinbase_maturity.md

-# Coinbase Maturity
+# The Coinbase Maturity Rule (aka Output Lock Heights)

-Coinbase (block reward + fees) outputs are "locked" and require 1,000 confirmations (blocks added to the current chain) before they mature sufficiently to be spendable.
-This is to avoid subsequent txs from being at risk of being reversed if a chain reorganization occurs.
+Coinbase outputs (block rewards & fees) are "locked" and require 1,000 confirmations (blocks added to the current chain) before they mature sufficiently to be spendable.
+This is to reduce the risk of later txs being reversed if a chain reorganization occurs.

-Bitcoin does something very similar, requiring 100 confirmations (Bitcoin blocks are every 10 minutes, Grin blocks every 60 seconds).
+Bitcoin does something very similar, requiring 100 confirmations (Bitcoin blocks are every 10 minutes, Grin blocks every 60 seconds) before mining rewards can be spent.

 Grin enforces coinbase maturity in both the transaction pool and the block validation pipeline.
 A transaction containing an input spending a coinbase output cannot be added to the transaction pool until it has sufficiently matured (based on current chain height and the height of the block producing the coinbase output).
-Similarly a block is not valid if it contains an input spending a coinbase output before it has sufficiently matured (based on the height of the new block and the height of the block producing the coinbase output).
+Similarly a block is invalid if it contains an input spending a coinbase output before it has sufficiently matured, based on the height of the block containing the input and the height of the block that originally produced the coinbase output.

-The maturity rule only applies to coinbase outputs, regular transaction outputs have an effective lock height of zero.
+The maturity rule _only_ applies to coinbase outputs, regular transaction outputs have an effective lock height of zero.

 An output consists of -
   * features (currently coinbase vs. non-coinbase)